dvirgiln/dvirgiln.github.io/_posts/2019-03-26-spark-structured-streaming-output-modes.md

 ---
-title: Spark Structured Streaming output modes.
+title: Spark Structured Streaming output mode.
-description: We will explain the Spark Structured Streaming output modes and watermark with a practical exercise based on Docker.
+description: We will explain the Spark Structured Streaming output mode and watermark features with a practical exercise based on Docker.
 featured: images/spark_streaming.png
 layout: post